Culture, Consumer Culture, Counterculture

 A mass culture is transmitted to

 distinctive content of cultures rooted in community and

 Adorno developed a critical methodology to analyze the production, texts, and reception of

-studies."
-Adornos extended conception of culture industry renders the usual criticism of
+conception of cultural industries renders the usual

 criticism of his views as elitist meaningless.

-Along with Max Horkheimer, Adorno developed in Dialectic of
+Along with Max Horkheimer, Adorno

-Enlightenment (1947) the first critical theory which discerned the crucial role of mass culture and communication in contemporary capitalist
+developed in Dialectics of Enlightenment (1947) the first critical theory which discerned the crucial role of mass culture and communication in contemporary capitalist

 In modern Russia, mass culture is

 diffused through and by mass-media, especially television foreign models and patterns

 the mass media in Russia are those of success, family, human emotions, solidarity in the

 struggle against obstacles, romance.

 The Bohemianization of

-Elizabeth Wilson, University of North London, UK
+Mass Culture - Elizabeth Wilson, University of North London, UK

 International Journal of Cultural Studies, Vol. 2, No. 1, 11-32 (1999)